West Sea Company

 Order Info

 2.99 CASED MODEL.
-Charming, really nice sailor folk art model of the famous battleship U.S.S.
+Charming, especially desireable sailor folk art model of the famous battleship U.S.S.
 TEXAS as prominently engraved on the large brass name plate and on both sides of the vessel's bow.
-This near scale, solid hull wooden model is entirely hand made from wood and brass with many intricate details not typically found on such models.
+This near scale, solid hull model is entirely hand made from wood and brass with many intricate details not typically found on such models.
 For example all of the lifelines are made of drilled brass rods.
 The gun barrels are tapered and drilled brass.
 The scores of portholes depicted in the hull are drilled and rimmed with brass.
 All of the other fittings and the superstructure itself are either carved wood or hand-worked brass!
 This model is in its original battleship gray paint with black boot topping.
 The paint has alligatored with age and now exhibits a great old surface.
 The wooden decks in natural finish have also acquired a rich age patina.
 The ship itself measures 35 1/2 inches long by 14 inches high and 6 1/2 inches wide at the widest.
 It is mounted on its original solid mahogany display stand in original black paint with cloth bottom and measures 38 inches long by 9 inches wide.
 The stand is overlaid by the glazed oak case which measures 40 1/2 inches long by 16 1/2 inches high and 11 1/4 inches wide.
 Excellent overall condition.
-Price Request Special Packaging
+2925 Special Packaging

 The USS TEXAS (BB-35) was the second battleship to bear the state's name and the second New York class battleship to be built.
 Laid down on April 17, 1911 by the Newport News Shipbuilding & Drydock Co. in Virginia, she was launched on May 18, 1912 and commissioned on March 12, 1914.
 She was one of only a few capital ships to serve in both World Wars.